The Oak and the Reed: Later interpretations

 Much the same point was made in Jean Anouilh's reinterpretation of the story in 1962.
 There the oak asks the reed if it doesn't find La Fontaine's fable morally detestable.
 The reed's answer is that the limited concerns of 'we little folk' will see them better through testing times than taking the moral high ground.
 When once again the oak falls in the storm, the reed jeeringly asks if he had not foreseen the outcome correctly.
 The tree's answer to the reed's envious hatred is simply, 'But I am still an oak'.
 This stems from the thinking behind another ancient emblem that appeared among the Emblesmes of Hadrianus Junius (1567).
 Placed before a version of "The oak and the reed" (which is there told of a rowan), it pictures an oak whose branches are stripped by a gale and has the title "The disasters of princes are unlike those of ordinary folk".
 It is accompanied by a quatrain that concludes "The prince disaster has impoverished/ Retains the honour of his lineage."
 Nobility of character too is the equal of high parentage.

+The fable has proved popular with Russian poets, with Alexander Sumarokov (1762), Yury Neledinsky-Meletsky, Yakov Knyazhnin (1787), Ivan Dmitriev (1795), Dmitry Khvostov (1802), Ivan Krylov (1805) and Alexei Zilov (1833) having all published translations of La Fontaine's variant.
+Another fable by Khvostov, "The Wind and the Oak" (1816), is applied to recent political conditions.
+There the wind's demand for the oak to bow, and the oak's inability to do so despite being stripped of leaf and branch, is compared to Napoleon's demand that Kutuzov capitulate to him.
+Vasily Maslovich published two shortened variations (one from the mid-1810s, one from the mid-1820s) with the moral that a woman must obey her husband.
+In Alexander Benitsky's "The Cedar and the Willow" (1809), the fallen cedar is mocked by the willow for ignoring its advice to bow, to which the tree replies that a dishonorable life might be saved through dishonor, but all the wind has achieved against itself is the gloryless victory of breaking a tree weakened by age after it has lived without bowing far longer than willows ever do.
+In Fyodor Ivanov's "The Oak, the Bushes and the Reed" (1808), the debate is between the reed and the bushes growing around the oak, who boast of enjoying the protection offered by it as in La Fontaine's version.
+At the end, however, they are buried by the oak's fall while the remote reed survives.